-At the end of 2020, Arcadia College's staff total was 66.
-This included 37 part-time and 29 full-time staff members.
-This total included 20 registered teachers, and 46 professional and support staff with backgrounds and qualifications in welfare, educational support, youth worker support and special education.
+At the end of 2021, Arcadia College's staff total was 82.
+This included 46 part-time and 36 full-time staff members.
+This total included 27 registered teachers, and 55 professional and support staff with backgrounds and qualifications in administration, welfare, educational support, youth worker support and special education.
 All staff collaboratively work towards promoting a high quality of education and welfare support for our young people, targeting an individualised model for success.
-Arcadia College values the diverse cultural backgrounds of its staff, total 3 staff members identifying as Indigenous.
+As evident through the success of our programs and student outcomes, all staff employed at Arcadia are wholeheartedly invested in the mission, vision and values of the college.
+Arcadia College values the diverse cultural backgrounds of its staff, total 2 staff members identifying as Indigenous.

 Arcadia College provides continual professional development for all staff, with the opportunity for individualised study and professional learning.
-During 2020, staff were given the opportunity to complete a range of professional development courses including, Curriculum Planning, Pedagogy, Digital Innovation & Development, Individual Curriculum Planning, NCCD, Modifying and Adjusting the Classroom, Child Protection, Disability Standards for Education, Professional Boundaries Training, Mental Health First Aid, Leadership, High Ropes & Canoeing and The Arts.
-The total professional development expenditure budget for 2020 was \$31,500 and the average expenditure on teacher PD per year based on 20 teachers was \$1,575.
+During 2021, staff were given the opportunity to complete a range of professional development courses including, Curriculum Planning and Design, Pedagogy, Integrated & Thematic Approaches to Planning & Development, Individual Curriculum Planning, NCCD, Modifying and Adjusting the Classroom, Child Protection, Disability Standards for Education, Professional Boundaries Training, Mental Health First Aid, Leadership, Outdoor Educational Leadership and The Arts.
+The total professional development expenditure budget for 2020 was \$41, 551 and the average expenditure on teacher PD per year based on 27 teachers was \$1,538.
+The college encourages and promotes a culture of continuous learning to nurture all staff to strive for individual success.